kavyamanohar/mlphon/README.md

 `$inherentvoweladd$`

 Inherent vowel has to be added to all consonants if it is followed by another consonant or if it is at the end of word.
-End of word is identified by `<EoW>` tag or the presence of any special character including space, period, comma, exclamation mark etc. This context is identified and schwa addition is done along with an `<inherentvowel>` tag.
+End of word is identified by `<EoW>` tag or the presence of any special character including space, period, comma, exclamation mark etc. This context is identified and schwa addition is done along with an `<schwa>` tag.

 _TODO:Inherent vowel takes a special for certain graphemes at the <BoW>.
 This has to be handled.Eg- രമ്യ - രെമ്യ , ഇല - എല_